Biden speaks with Chinese President Xi Jinping amid tensions in recent months - KESQ

 “The two leaders had a broad, strategic discussion in which they discussed areas where our interests converge, and areas where our interests, values, and perspectives diverge,” said a readout of the call, provided by the White House.
 “They agreed to engage on both sets of issues openly and straightforwardly.
 This discussion, as President Biden made clear, was part of the United States’ ongoing effort to responsibly manage the competition between the United States and the PRC.”

-Biden addressed cyber issues in the conversation, and generally sought to have a “broad and strategic discussion” about how to manage the competitive US-China relationship to avoid veering into conflict, according to a senior administration official who spoke with reporters before and after the call.
+Biden addressed cyber issues during the roughly 90-minute conversation, and generally sought to have a “broad and strategic discussion” about how to manage the competitive US-China relationship to avoid veering into conflict, according to a senior administration official who spoke with reporters before and after the call.
+The official described the tone of the call, which Biden took from the Treaty Room of the White House residence, as “respectful” and “familiar and candid.”

+The Biden administration has signaled that it plans to continue taking a tough approach to China — similar to former President Donald Trump — but that it will do so in coordination with allies, and hopes to set parameters that allow the countries to voice concern and areas of disagreement but also work with each other when it is in both countries’ interest.

+According to Chinese state media Xinhua news, Xi told Biden that America’s policy towards China has caused “serious difficulties” for the countries’ relations.

 The call marked the leaders’ second time speaking since Biden became President, with the first call about seven months ago.
 During their first call, Biden laid out parameters on engagement, but China has not engaged with working-level US officials in a way that has “satisfied” the Biden administration.

-Note: This story has been updated with additional details from the call.